Snowpipe costs¶

 Decisions with regard to data file size and staging frequency impact the cost and performance of Snowpipe.
 For recommended best practices, see Continuous data loads (i.e. Snowpipe) and file sizing.

 In addition to resource consumption, an overhead is included in the utilization costs charged for Snowpipe.
-This overhead is charged regardless if the event notifications or REST API calls resulted in data loaded.
-This overhead charge appears as Snowpipe charges in your billing statement.
+This overhead is charged, regardless of whether the event notifications or REST API calls resulted in data being loaded.
+This overhead charge appears as a Snowpipe charge in your billing statement.

 Account administrators (users with the ACCOUNTADMIN role) or users with a role granted the MONITOR USAGE global privilege can use Snowsight, the Classic Console, or SQL to view the credits billed to your Snowflake account within a specified date range.